crispinprojects/talkcalendar/README.md

 ### Adding New Event

 * Click on the "New Event" button in the header bar or press Ctrl+n to invoke the "New Event" window
-* Select the event speech word (summary) using the dropdown
+* Enter the event summary e.g. birthday, dentist appointment, etc.
 * Enter the event description
 * Enter the location
 * Enter the start date by setting the day, month and year values